iprabhakersingh/WanderLust/README.md

 - MongoDB stores listing, user, and category data.
 - EJS provides dynamic server-side rendering for clean UI templates.
 - Built an AI feature that auto-generates and improves property descriptions from listing details using OpenAI, reducing manual effort for hosts.
+- Added AI-driven price prediction that suggests optimal pricing based on description, category, location, and country.
+- Implemented a semantic AI search system that allows users to search listings using natural-language queries (e.g., “cheap stays in Goa under 2000”), converting user intent into structured database filters.

 The project follows an organized MVC architecture with reusable components and clean routes.